 Your supraspinatus is a small muscle in your shoulder blade that can be the source of a lot of pain if not taken care of.

-Whether you work at an office desk every day or you play a shoulder-intensive sport like tennis or football, chances are, your supraspinatus is tight and in need of trigger point release.
+Whether you work at an office desk every day or you play a shoulder-intensive sport like tennis, chances are, your supraspinatus is tight and in need of care.

 Releasing the supraspinatus muscle can relieve shoulder pain that has developed as a result of tightness.

-In this post, we’ll dive into how you can tell if your supraspinatus is tight, and what you can do about it if it is.
+In this post, we’ll dive into how you can tell if your supraspinatus is tight and how to stretch it out.

-Hopefully, by the end of it, you’ll understand this lesser-known muscle a little better and be able to start addressing your shoulder tightness or pain.
+Hopefully, by the end of this article, you’ll understand this lesser-known muscle a little better and be on your way to healthier shoulders.

 Supraspinatus: What Does It Do and Where is it Located?